 Why not start today?
 When you take the effort to improve your business or startup with processes, you will realize additional rewards.
 As you analyze how you do things and prepare to describe them, you may find better and more efficient ways of doing them.
 You may realize that you can cut out some steps that were a waste of time.

-If your business already has several people, you may discover that work doesn’t flow through the organization how you thought it did.
+If your business already has several people, you may discover that work and information don’t flow through the organization how you thought it did.
 Before long, you will see huge savings or detect a significant problem you never knew you had.
 Now, that is a reward worth the effort.

-How far you take this new-found secret to success is up to you.
-Large organizations have set up computerized systems that track and monitor their processes, and they observe their performance metrics daily.
+How far you take this new-found apreciation for processes is up to you.
+Large organizations have set up computerized systems that track and monitor their processes as they happen, and they constantly react to their performance metrics.
 That may be overkill for your small business or startup now but someday as your business keeps growing you too may need to do this.
 Until then, keep in mind that Business Process Management (BPM) software exists and learn about Key Performance Indicators (KPI) and how they are used to track the performance of your processes.